 - In a small pot bring the yellow split peas and 2 1/2 cups of water to a gentle boil.
 Keep an eye on the pot as yellow split peas produce lots of foam and can spill over.

 - Once boiling, partially cover and simmer on low heat for about 20 minutes.
 The yellow split peas are partially cooked at this stage and will continue to cook further once integrated into the stew.
 Remove from the heat and set aside.

-- While the yellow split peas are cooking, saute the onions in 4 tablespoons of oil in a large pot over medium heat for 15 minutes.
+- While the yellow split peas are cooking, saute the onions in 4 tablespoons of oil in a large pot over medium heat for 15 minutes, or until golden.

-- Add 2 cups of water and the dried limes, bring to a gentle boil, cover and cook for 30 minutes over low heat.
+- Add 1 1/2 cups of water and, bring to a gentle boil, cover and cook for 45 minutes over low heat.

 - While the meat is cooking, toss the potatoes with oil, salt, and turmeric and place single-layered on a baking sheet.

 - Place the potatoes in a 375 degree F oven and roast for about 30-35 minutes, or until golden and crispy.
 I prefer to use a convection oven to roast the potatoes to a golden perfection without having to flip the potatoes over.
 If not using convection, be sure to flip the potatoes once.

 - After 30 minutes of cooking, check the stew to ensure the meat is fully cooked and tender while the majority of the yellow split peas are still holding their shape.

 - The stew should be slightly tart and dense with ingredients, but not too dry or runny with too much broth.
 Adjust as needed.